Reproductive rights protestors in Argentina. (AP)

 Chile

-Should Chile’s new Magna Carta win approval in its September plebiscite, it would become the first country in the world to enshrine the right to terminate a pregnancy in its Constitution.
-Article 16 of the document calls for the state to provide the “services” needed to perform the “voluntary termination of pregnancy.”
+Chileans also rejected a September 2022 plebiscite for a new, progressive charter—a document that would have made Chile the first country in the world to enshrine the right to terminate a pregnancy in its Constitution.
+Article 16 of the document called for the state to provide the “services” needed to perform the “voluntary termination of pregnancy.”

-The move would be a dramatic shift for a country that had a total abortion ban up until 2017.
-That year, on August 2, Chile’s Congress passed a law establishing three exceptions: if the life of the pregnant person is at risk, if the pregnancy is the result of a rape, or if there are fetal abnormalities.
+Chile had a total abortion ban up until 2017.
+That year, on August 2, the country’s Congress passed a law establishing three exceptions: if the life of the pregnant person is at risk, if the pregnancy is the result of a rape, or if there are fetal abnormalities.
 This bill changed a blanket ban that was in place since 1989.

 Nicaragua: On November 18, 2006, President Enrique Bolaños signed a law that was passed by Congress that banned abortion under all circumstances in Nicaragua.
 For 130 years prior to the legislation, abortion was permitted under extraordinary circumstances in the country.
 The measure was promoted by the country’s powerful Catholic Church and passed in the unicameral Congress with 52 votes in favor, zero in opposition, and 38 in either abstention or absence.
 Jail sentences for abortion range between six and 30 years.

 Honduras: On January 27, 2021, Honduras’ Congress approved a constitutional amendment that strengthened the language around the country’s abortion ban, increasing the number of votes needed to repeal it from two-thirds to three-quarters (from 85 to 96 members).
-Even before the measure, abortion was banned without exception in Honduras, where the use and sale of emergency contraception is also illegal.
+Even before the measure, abortion was banned without exception in Honduras.

 The measure was taken during a presidential election year, and outgoing President Juan Orlando Hernández, now imprisoned in the United States and facing drug trafficking charges, dubbed it the “Shield against Abortion in Honduras.”
-Current leftist President Xiomara Castro campaigned in favor of restoring some reproductive freedoms but has yet to take any action.
+Current leftist President Xiomara Castro campaigned in favor of restoring some reproductive freedoms.
+On March 8, 2023, Castro signed an executive order ending the prohibition of emergency contraception.
+Until then, Honduras was the only country in the region where that was banned.

 Related